-We conduct business in major international currencies and are subject to risks associated with changing foreign exchange rates.
+We conduct business in international currencies and are subject to risks associated with changing foreign exchange rates.
 Our objective is to reduce volatility associated with foreign exchange rate changes to allow management to focus its attention on business operations.
 Accordingly, we enter into various contracts that change in value as foreign exchange rates change to protect the value of certain existing foreign currency assets and liabilities, commitments and anticipated foreign currency revenues and expenses.

-As of October 31, 2016, we had outstanding foreign currency forward contracts in the notional amount of \$78.9 million (\$129.9 million as of October 31, 2015).
-At October 31, 2016, these derivative instruments were designated and qualified as fair value hedges.
+As of October 31, 2017, we had outstanding foreign currency forward contracts in the notional amount of \$80.1 million (\$78.9 million as of October 31, 2016).
+At October 31, 2017, these derivative instruments were designated and qualified as fair value hedges.
 Adjustments to fair value for fair value hedges are recognized in earnings, offsetting the impact of the hedged item.
 The assumptions used in measuring fair value of foreign exchange hedges are considered level 2 inputs, which were based on observable market pricing for similar instruments, principally foreign exchange futures contracts.
-Losses recorded under fair value contracts were \$2.7 million, \$6.0 million and \$6.2 million for the twelve months ended October 31, 2016, 2015 and 2014, respectively.
+Realized losses recorded in other expense, net under fair value contracts were \$1.8 million, \$2.7 million and \$6.0 million for the twelve months ended October 31, 2017, 2016 and 2015, respectively.